The conservation of

 began the four-year Minescan project.
 This was commissioned

-by the Countryside Council for Wales (CCW) and I undertook the project
+by the Countryside Council for Wales (CCW) - now Natural Resources Wales (NRW) - and I undertook the project

 as a consultant to the National Museum of Wales (NMW).
 The project

 involved field assessments of the conservation value of over 1000 old